u10116032/Bebop2-csharp-SDK/README.md

 1. Introduction:

     This is a Parrot Bebop2 C# pilot SDK for standalone PC and UWP.
-You can pilot the drone by setting the raw/yaw/pitch of the drone.
+You can pilot the drone by setting the raw/yaw/pitch of the drone, and enable the video streaming from bebop.
 Since this project is just started, it doesn't provide complete function as official SDK.
 I will keep updating the rest functions in the future.

 2. Bebop Command Type: